All Episodes

 I could only feel his presence.

-As the wheel lifted off from the side of the mountain, moving at a terrific speed, I knew I was being transported to the mother wheel, or the mother plane, which is a human-built planet a half a mile by a half a mile, which the Honorable Elijah Muhammad taught us of for over 60 years.
+As the wheel lifted off from the side of the mountain, moving at a terrific speed, I knew I was being transported to the mother wheel or the mother plane, which is a human-built planet a half a mile by a half a mile, which the honorable Elijah Muhammad taught us of for over 60 years.

 Okay, let's praise that guy.

-I was I was literally, I don't even want to go over it.
+I was literally, I don't even want to go over it.

 It's just nuts.

-Apparently, not only did he praise Robert KKK Byrd and lie when he said the NAACP endorsed him, and not only said you can't go to a 7-Eleven Dunkin' Donuts unless you have a slight Indian accent, and for the first time ever, first time, you'd have a an African American who's bright, articulate, and clean.
+Apparently, not only did he praise Robert KKK Bird and lie when he said the NAACP endorsed him, and not only he said you can't go to a 7-Eleven Dunkin' Donuts unless you have a slight Indian accent.

-That storybook, man.
+That's storybook, man.

 Wow.